vaclavblazej/parameters-code/handcrafted/collab/_index.md

 ### Backend programming

+Code of the backend is [open source, hosted on GitHub](https://github.com/vaclavblazej/parameters-code), and open for pull requests.
 The backend is written in Rust which may be an obstacle for getting involved.
 Be sure to get in touch if you plan to do some backend improvements or fixes.
 This is mainly to prevent doing duplicate work.